jburgaya/tenet/README.md

 The pipeline consists on the following steps:

-* ```split_clusters.py``` -> Split strains into PopPUNK SCs with at least 6 strains/SC.
-Creates an extra dir with SC with less than 6 strains/SC.
+* Split strains into PopPUNK SCs with at least 3 strains/SC.
 Creates names.txt and rfile.txt with strains within the cluster (as in PopPIPE pipeline).
+Clusters are found in `out/clusters/{strain}`
 * Align strains within each SC using ska build & ska align, using [ska](https://github.com/bacpop/ska.rust)
 * Generate ML phylogeny using [iqtree](https://github.com/Cibiv/IQ-TREE)
 * Calculate SNPs from fasta alignment.
 It uses [snp-dists](https://github.com/tseemann/snp-dists)
-* ```snps2te.py``` -> Infer transmission events from snps, including metadata features: samplingdate and patient_id
+* Infer transmission events from snps, considering metadata: samplingdate and patient_id (if present). `snps2te.py` the script computes the expected snps / time elapsed + 90% CI.
-  * Get output df with all strains and all te
+* Merge into single output file `out/te_merged.tsv`
-* ```tenet``` -> Create transmission events networks and calculate network parameters over time
+* Create transmission events networks and calculate network parameters over time.

 Part of the pipeline is based on [PopPIPE pipeline](https://github.com/jburgaya/PopPIPE/tree/master#poppipe-population-analysis-pipeline-)